Code-Screen/Code-Screen.github.io/docs/creating-custom-scala-assessments.md

 ### Automated test-suite setup

-If you would like to add assessments that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `src/test/` directory.

 All unit tests files must end with `Test.scala` and all unit tests files that end with `HiddenTest.scala` will not be visible to the candidate.

 If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.scala`, etc.

 All unit tests must use the [`JUnit`](https://junit.org/junit5/) assessment framework.